LLNL/sundials/doc/shared/sunmemory/SUNMemory_CUDA.rst

    **Returns:**

-   * A :c:type:`SUNErrCode` indicating success or failure
+   * A :c:type:`SUNErrCode` indicating success or failure.